Creative Arts Therapy

 What is Arts Therapy?

-It can be especially helpful for those who find it difficult to put into words what is going on for them.
+It can be especially helpful for those who find it difficult to put into words the challenges that are being experienced emotionally and physically.

 What happens in a session?

 The session includes exploring an experience that holds some significance, by making a representation of it using art materials.
-With the qualified arts practitioner, the art is then reflected on together, to see what might come up and what it may mean.
+With the qualified arts practitioner, the art is then reflected on together, to see what surfaces and and what it may mean for you.

 The practitioner does not try to fix your problems or impart theory but rather listens, and asks questions to better understand you and your experience.
 The participant and practitioner work together to find clarity and insight.